Monday, June 17, 2013

 Don't Panic, It's Organic!

-This week, according to share size, members will receive: sweet potatoes, swiss chard, kale, sugar snap peas, green onions, lettuce, arugula, and collard greens.
+This week, according to share size, members will receive: onions, garlic, celery, sweet potatoes, carrots, figs, apples (cooking), eggplant and okra.

 RECIPES